cantorethomas/BRIDGE/README.md

 # BRIDGE

-**BRIDGE** (Breast cancer Response prediction by Intratumoral subtype DEconvolution) is a framework for deconvolving bulk RNA-seq data into molecular subtype fractions and using these profiles to predict therapy response.
+**BRIDGE** is a framework for deconvolving bulk RNA-seq data into molecular subtype fractions and using these profiles to predict therapy response.

 ---